karthikeya-annamraju/HooT-Project/README.md

 I contributed to two key modules:

 ### 🗣️ **"Give Your Opinion"**
-- Developed a **discussion-based module** where students can express opinions on various topics.
+- Developed a **discussion-based module** where students can express opinions on a given topics.
+- Designed an **engaging UI** to encourage participation.
 - Implemented **real-time AI feedback** for sentence structure and clarity.
-- Designed an **engaging UI** to encourage participation.

 ### 💬 **"Speaking Situations"**
 - Built an interactive module that presents **real-world scenarios** to help students practice **spoken English**.